Marietta, Ohio: Settlement

-French explorers entered this area in the 18th century, and in 1749 buried numerous leaden plates to mark their claim to the Ohio Country (which they called the Illinois Territory, as they had more settlements near the Mississippi River.)
-They later ceded their territory east of the Mississippi to Great Britain after the French and Indian War.
-Two of their plates were discovered in the Marietta area in 1798, and one was replicated for what is known as the French monument, erected in the 20th century (see photo).
+The government of Canada sent Pierre Joseph Céloron de Blainville in a military expedition to this area in the 18th century, and in 1749 the expedition buried six leaden plates to mark their claim to the Ohio Country.
+They later ceded their territory east of the Mississippi to the British after the French and Indian War.
+In 1798, one plate was discovered in Marietta and another was discovered near the Kanawha River.
+The Marietta Plate was replicated for what is known as the French monument which was erected in the 20th century.
+Before the importance of the plate was recognized, it had been partially destroyed to make musket balls.

 In 1770, the future U.S. president George Washington, then a surveyor, began exploring large tracts of land west of his native Virginia.
 During the Revolutionary War, Washington told his friend General Rufus Putnam of the beauty he had seen in his travels through the Ohio Valley and of his ideas for settling the territory.
-In the summer of 1781, John Carpenter built Carpenter's Fort, or Carpenter's Station as it was sometimes called, a fortified house above the mouth of Short Creek on the Ohio side of the Ohio River, near present-day Marietta.
+By 1787, Washington owned 30,000 acres of land on the east side of the Ohio River.

-After the American Revolutionary War, the U.S. sold or granted large tracts of land to stimulate development in this area.
+After the American Revolutionary War, the U.S. sold or granted large tracts of land to stimulate development in this area after the Seven Ranges survey was completed in 1780s.
+Marietta is located just east of the southern terminus of the Seven Ranges.
 Marietta was founded by settlers from New England who were investors in the Ohio Company of Associates.
 It was the first of numerous New England settlements in what was then the Northwest Territory.
 These New Englanders, or "Yankees" as they were called, were descended from the Puritan English colonists who had settled New England in the 1600s and were primarily Congregationalists.
 The first church constructed in Marietta was a Congregationalist church, founded around 1786.
 Before the mid-1790s services were held at the fort or in Munsell's Hall at nearby Point Harmar.
 In 1798 the Muskingum Academy was built on the site of the 19th century Marietta Congregationalist Church.
 The academy building served both educational and religious purposes.